Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Application to Real Data

 For the Movies dataset, the advantage of DA--MCMC--Approx became especially pronounced.
 The Exact version was computationally infeasible in this higher-dimensional setting ($k=36$), whereas DA--MCMC--Approx achieved exceptionally high efficiency, yielding an mESS/s more than an order of magnitude greater than that of the benchmark algorithms.
 These results demonstrate the scalability and robustness of the Approx implementation in complex, high-dimensional empirical problems.

 Overall, the empirical analyses reinforce the findings from the synthetic data experiments.
-Both implementations of the proposed DA--MCMC framework produced substantial gains in sampling efficiency over conventional MCMC and DA--MCMC methods, even in realistic econometric settings.
-The DA--MCMC--Exact variant provided the most accurate inference in low- to moderate-dimensional models, whereas the DA--MCMC--Approx variant proved considerably more scalable and computationally stable in higher-dimensional applications.
-These results highlight the practical versatility of the proposed approach for quasi-Bayesian inference in diverse empirical contexts.
+Both implementations of the proposed DA--MCMC framework yielded substantial improvements in sampling efficiency compared to conventional MCMC and DA--MCMC methods, even in realistic econometric settings.
+The DA--MCMC--Exact variant provided the most precise inference in low- to moderate-dimensional models, whereas the DA--MCMC--Approx variant proved considerably more scalable and computationally stable in higher-dimensional applications.
+These results highlight the practical versatility of the DA--MCMC framework for quasi-Bayesian inference in diverse empirical contexts.